github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-server.md

 ## Part 1: Installing {% data variables.product.prodname_ghe_server %}
 To get started with {% data variables.product.prodname_ghe_server %}, you will need to create your enterprise account, install the instance, use the Management Console for initial setup, configure your instance, and manage billing.
 ### 1. Creating your enterprise account
-Before install {% data variables.product.prodname_ghe_server %}, you will first need to create an enterprise account on GitHub.
+Before you install {% data variables.product.prodname_ghe_server %}, you will first need to create an enterprise account on GitHub by contacting [{% data variables.product.prodname_dotcom %}'s Sales team](https://enterprise.github.com/contact).
 For more information, see "[About enterprise accounts](/admin/overview/about-enterprise-accounts)."
 ### 2. Installing a {% data variables.product.prodname_ghe_server %} instance
 To get started with {% data variables.product.prodname_ghe_server %}, you will need to install your instance on a virtualization platform of your choice.
 For more information, see "[Setting up a {% data variables.product.prodname_ghe_server %} instance](/admin/installation/setting-up-a-github-enterprise-server-instance)."

 ### 3. Using the Management Console
 You will use the Management Console to walk through the initial setup process when first launching your instance.
-You can also use it to manage virtual appliance settings such as the domain, authentication and SSL.
+You can also use the  Management Console to manage virtual appliance settings such as the domain, authentication and SSL.
 For more information, see "[Accessing the management console](/admin/configuration/configuring-your-enterprise/accessing-the-management-console)."

 ### 4. Configuring your {% data variables.product.prodname_ghe_server %} instance
 In addition to the Management Console, you can use the site admin dashboard and the administrative shell (SSH) to manage your enterprise.
 You can configure applications and rate limits, view reports, use command-line utilities, and much more.
-For more information, see "[Configuring your enterprise](/admin/configuration/configuring-your-enterprise).'
+For more information, see "[Configuring your enterprise](/admin/configuration/configuring-your-enterprise)."

 You can use the default network settings used by {% data variables.product.prodname_ghe_server %} via the dynamic host configuration protocol (DHCP), or you can also configure the network settings using the virtual machine console.
 You can also configure a proxy server or firewall rules.
 For more information, see "[Configuring network settings](/admin/configuration/configuring-network-settings)."